Man on a field

 May 30, 2024: Workshop 4 at kindergarten “8 April” in the Municipality of Shuto Orizari, Skopje.

 These events were designed to equip kindergarten staff with the knowledge and skills necessary to foster healthy eating habits among children, aligning with the broader goals of the FEAST project.
-This initiative aims to build sustainable food systems and address food security and nutrition challenges in Europe, promoting synergies between people, the planet, and both public and private sectors
+This initiative aims to build sustainable food systems and address food security and nutrition challenges in Europe, promoting synergies between people, the planet, and both public and private sectors.

 Our Living Lab research, approved by the University of Heidelberg's ethics committee, involves two comprehensive studies.
 The first study conducts interviews with national policymakers and kindergarten management to assess their experiences with the national rulebook for nutrition in preschool settings.
 The second is a pre- and post-intervention study tracking changes in attitudes, knowledge, and nutritional practices among preschool staff, following the introduction of the "Magic Plate" modules.
 Interviews were conducted prior to the May 2024 Living Labs and will continue in autumn 2024, with findings to be analyzed and presented subsequently.
 Both studies aim to produce policy and academic publications.